benjamin-patch/benjaminpatch.com/content/pages/about.md

 I currently live in Southern California with my beautiful wife and playful dog.
 When I’m not programming or blogging, I write feature-length screenplays.

-If you have any questions about my articles or would like to suggest future topics, please reach out to me [@benjaminpatch on Bluesky](https://bsky.app/profile/benjaminpatch.bsky.social).
+If you have any questions about my articles or would like to suggest future topics, please reach out to me on Bluesky [@benjaminpatch.com](https://bsky.app/profile/benjaminpatch.com).